Chelsea transfer news: Monaco in advanced talks to sign Michy Batshuayi | Goal.com

 Were they to sell, Chelsea would likely want to recoup the £33m ($42m) they spent to sign Batshuayi from Marseille in 2016, and as such another loan deal looks most likely this January.

-Should he complete a move to Monaco then he would reunite with Thierry Henry, with the former Arsenal striker and current Monegasques manager having previously worked as a coach for the Belgian national team.
+Should he complete the move to the Ligue 1 strugglers then he would reunite with Thierry Henry, with the former Arsenal striker and current Monaco manager having previously worked as a coach for the Belgian national team.

 Batshuayi would also become the second Chelsea player to move to the Stade Louis II during the January window, with Cesc Fabregas set to complete his permanent transfer once a replacement is found by Maurizio Sarri's side.